 The producer for the film was Anthony Hinds, son of Hammer Films founder William ”Hammer” Hinds, and produced most of Hammer’s legendary horror movies in the fifties and sixties, including The Quatermass Xperiment (1955), X: The Unknown (1956), The Curse of Frankenstein (1957), Quatermass 2 (1957), The Revenge of Frankenstein (1958), The Evil of Frankenstein (1964), and the TV series Journey to the Unknown (1968).

-The other key Hammer player involved in the film was Jimmy Sangster, here on duty as assistant director, a role he would have on a number of movies, including his second run-in with sci-fi, Spaceways (1953).
+The other key Hammer player involved in the film was Jimmy Sangster, here on duty as assistant director, a role he would have on a number of movies, including his second run-in with sci-fi, Spaceways (1953, review).
 Encouraged by Hinds, Sangster tried his hand at writing in the mid-fifties, and the result was another science fiction film, X: The Unknown.
 The studio liked his writing so much that Sangster got the job of writing most of Hammer’s classic horror movies, including The Curse of Frankenstein, The Revenge of Frankenstein, The Trollenberg Terror (1958) and The Man Who Could Cheat Death (1959).
 Growing tired of horror films, he decided to focus on mystery thrillers in the sixties, but agreed to re-write a Frankenstein script for Hammer in 1970, on the term that he got to direct it.
 The result was the crappy horror comedy The Horror of Frankenstein.
 In the early seventies he relocated to Hollywood, where he wrote mostly for TV, including some episodes of Wonder Woman in 1976.
 Of his Hollywood films the 1978 horror thriller The Legacy is probably the best known.

 Dick Barton Strikes Back.
 Directed by Godfrey Grayson.
 Written by Elizabeth Baron and Ambrose Grayson.
 Starring: Don Stannard, Bruce Walker, Sebastian Cabot, James Raglan, Jean Lodge, Morris Sweden, John Harvey, Humphrey Kent, Sidney Vivian, Tony Morelli, George Crawford, Larry Taylor, Jimmy O’Dea, Peter Wyngarde.
 Music: Rupert Grayson, Frank Spencer.
 Cinematography: Cedric Williams.
 Casting: Edgar Blatt.
 Art director: Ivan King.
 Make-up: Jack Smith.
 Production management: Donald Wynne.
 Editor: Ray Pitt.
 Produced by Anthony Hinds and Mae Murray for Hammer Films.